naranyala/naravisuals-web/docs/modules/03_06_module-security-patterns.md

 Module security in Tauri-Vue applications requires multiple layers of protection including permission systems, content security policies, secure communication channels, and proper isolation.
 By implementing these patterns, you can create a secure environment where modules can operate safely without compromising the entire application.

-Continue exploring related topics in our guide to [Module Performance Optimization](./03_06_module-performance-optimization.md) to learn how to optimize your modules for better performance without sacrificing security.
+Continue exploring related topics in our guide to [Performance](./03_09_module-performance.md) to learn how to optimize your modules for better performance without sacrificing security.